worldwide-asset-exchange/waxunit/README.md

 # waxunit

-This unit test framework allows quick and simple unit testing capabilities for samar contracts on the wax blockchain
+This unit test framework allows quick and simple unit testing capabilities for smart contracts on the wax blockchain

 ## Installation